 Notes:

-1. Only one of the weather phenomena listed should be selected and included in each AIRMET
+Only one of the weather phenomena listed should be selected and included in each AIRMET

+SFC VIS: In case of significant smoke clouds, it is recommended to issue SFC VIS AIRMETs in connection with FU, if applicable in the Member State.

 2. The term “widespread” is used to indicate a spatial coverage of more than 75 percent of the area concerned.
 (Reference: EUR eANP, VOLUME II, PART V – METEOROLOGY, EXAMPLE FOR SPECIFIC REGIONAL REQUIREMENTS)